DarkSkull134/Brooter/README.md

 # Brooter
-A simple web directory bruteforcer written in python Very simple n straightforward
+A simple web directory bruteforcer written in python.

+This program was written by DarkSkull134.